apache/thrift/lib/netcore/README.md

 - .NET Standard 1.6 (SDK 2.0.0)

 # How to build on Windows
+- Get Thrift IDL compiler executable, add to some folder and add path to this folder into PATH variable
-- Open the Thrift.sln project with Visual Studio and build.
+- Open the Thrift.sln project with Visual Studio and build. or
+- Build with scripts

 # How to build on Unix
 - Ensure you have .NET Core 2.0.0 SDK installed or use the Ubuntu Xenial docker image